Last days in Georgia runoffs that will decide Senate control

 Trump also tweeted that Georgia Gov. Brian Kemp and Lt.
 Gov. Geoff Duncan, also Republicans, “have done less than nothing.
 They are a disgrace to the great people of Georgia!”

-The president last week called on Kemp to resign; the governor dismissed it as a “distraction”
+The president last week called on Kemp to resign; the governor dismissed it as a “distraction.”

 Despite the attacks, Loeffler said she believed voters would heed Trump’s expected plea during his upcoming visit that they should turn out.